Trump National Cemetery? POTUS, Melania, Don, Vanessa Buy Grandview Estates Rogersville, Tennessee, Lot No. 40

 “Did you hear why it was given to him?
 The owner wants the taxpayers to put water into the land so he can have water to the property he owns and his pipes he put in will not carry and are wrong size.
 Now the taxpayers will have to furnish.
 What a deal!
 Your ole friend.
 As they say ‘nothing is free.’ ha!”

-On Reddit, another person who claims to live in the area noted that there is a cemetery on the lot bought by Trump.
+On Reddit, another person who claims to live in the area notes that there is a cemetery on the lot bought by Trump.

 “I live in the adjoining county.
 There is a Cemetery on this lot.
 I don’t know if that has anything to do with him buying it.”